 Kiyoshi Ijichi: That’s why I want everybody to receive Gotoh’s message.
 We will support that message with our sounds.

-Kiyoshi Ijichi: It's rare for a chorus that I thought up to be used.
-The melody was altered a but, but I was still happy.
-So, I felt I could write, and started writing songs, but was severely criticized and quit (laughter).
+Kiyoshi Ijichi: It’s rare for a chorus that I thought up to be used.
+The melody was altered a bit, but I was still happy.
+So, I felt I could write, and started writing songs, but was severely criticised and quit. (laughs)

-Takahiro Yamada: I wanted an indifferent sounding song with a mid-tempo beat, and brought some ideas with me.
-That's were Gocchi put that simple intro on top.
-I like the sadness that it bring about in me.
+Takahiro Yamada: I wanted an indifferent-sounding song with a mid-tempo beat, and brought some ideas with me.
+That’s where Gotch put that simple intro on top.
+I like the sadness that it brings about in me.

 Kensuke Kita: We had the original lyrics by Inio Asao, but there were no restrictions to keep the song as it was.
 We were even allowed to write new lyrics.
-Gocchi wanted to draw from how people liked the original, so he decided to make a song to the lyrics, and did it wonderfully.
+Gotch wanted to draw from how people liked the original, so he decided to make a song to the lyrics and did it wonderfully.
 It became a great song.
-I can't say enough about him.
+I can’t say enough about him.

-Takahiro Yamada: My first impression when Gocchi brought the song was that, "everybody's going to fall in love with this".
-I was able to rediscover the underlying strength of this band, because we were able to incorporate this kind of catchy vibe quite easily.
+Takahiro Yamada: My first impression when Gotch brought the song was that ‘everybody’s going to fall in love with this’.
+I was able to rediscover the underlying strength of this band because we were able to incorporate this kind of catchy vibe quite easily.
 On the other hand, I also thought it was what they expected from Ajikan.

 Masafumi Gotoh: The boy is a metaphor for myself, and the girl a metaphor for the young generation.
-I wanted to look back at myself and send encouragement to my young, innocent feeling.
-I'm in my mid-30s and whether I like it or not, those emotions well up.
-The "Hikare, Kotoba yo" in the chorus really represents myself and what words I spell out or just shoot out.
-I think that whether it's music or a painting, all expressions of feelings are language, even if words are not involved.
+I wanted to look back at myself and send encouragement to my young, innocent feelings.
+I’m in my mid-30s and whether I like it or not, those emotions well up.
+The ‘Hikare, Kotoba yo’ in the chorus represents me and what words I spell out or just shoot out.
+I think that whether it’s music or a painting, all expressions of feelings are language, even if words are not involved.
 The words one speaks will lead the way for their path.
-Whatever the word, if it is beautiful it will make that person and the whole world surround that person beautiful.
-That's why I wanted a strong and beautiful word.
+Whatever the word, if it is beautiful it will make that person and the whole world around that person beautiful.
+That’s why I wanted a strong and beautiful word.